 The Company has experienced recurring net losses and has used significant cash to fund its operations.
 The Company has considerable discretion over the extent of development project expenditures and has the ability to curtail the related cash flows as needed.
-The Company also has funds remaining under outstanding grant awards, and continues working to establish new sources of funding, including collaborations, potential equity investments, and additional grant funding that can augment the balance sheet.
-However, based on our current working capital and our projected cash burn, management believes that there is substantial doubt about the Company's ability to continue as a going concern for a period of one year from the filing of this Annual Report on Form 10-K. No adjustments have been made to the accompanying condensed consolidated financial statements as a result of this uncertainty.
+The Company also continues working to establish new sources of funding, including potential equity and/or debt financings, collaborations and additional grant funding that can augment the balance sheet.
+However, based on our current working capital and our projected cash burn, management believes that there is substantial doubt about the Company's ability to continue as a going concern for a period of one year from the filing of this Annual Report on Form 10-K. No adjustments have been made to the accompanying consolidated financial statements as a result of this uncertainty.
 See Note 2 to the accompanying consolidated financial statements and Item 1A - "Risk Factors."

-As of December 31, 2021, we had no off-balance sheet arrangements.
+As of December 31, 2022, we had no off-balance sheet arrangements.